Events

 EVENTS AT THE TRURO MEETING HOUSE

-Located at 3 First Parish Lane at Town Hall Road and Bridge Street, near Truro Town Hall
+Located at 3 First Parish Lane at Town Hall Road and Bridge Road, near Truro Town Hall

 In showcasing the historic Truro Meeting House, the Friends have presented more than 70 talks, musical performances, poetry readings and special events since the founding of the Friends in 2012.
 An estimated 2,500 people attended.